Overview

 Replication creates extra tables in the database

-In some cases, as a result of Replication, in addition to the main tables (for example, dbo.Account ), empty additional tables are created in the database with names of the following types: dbo.Account_2ade4447_5e11_4308_9e81_5eab62d9ed52 ...
+Overview In some cases, as a result of Replication, in addition to the main tables (for example, dbo.Account), empty additional tables are created in the database with names like: dbo.Account_2ade4447_5e11_4308_9e81_5eab62d9ed52 ...

-If you encounter the following errors in an integration, it means the schema of your data source no longer matches the schema Skyvia has cached: Error: "Integration failed: Table 'TableName' schema validation failed: Absent columns: 'FieldName1', ...
+Overview If you encounter the following errors in an integration, it means the schema of your data source no longer matches the schema Skyvia has cached: "Integration failed: Table 'TableName' schema validation failed: Absent columns: 'FieldName1', ...